I Wonder If Heaven Got a Ghetto

 Rapper Nas interpolated "I Wonder if Heaven Got a Ghetto" in the song "Black President" from his untitled 2008 album.
 The line "And though it seems heaven sent/We ain't ready to have a black president" is used repeatedly as the song's chorus.
-Rapper The Game used the instrumental in the beginning of his song "I Didn't Wanna Write This Song" off of his last studio album Born 2 Rap.
+Rapper The Game used the instrumental in the beginning of his song "I Didn't Wanna Write This Song" off of his studio album Born 2 Rap.

 Music video

 In the Lionel C. Martin directed music video from September 14–15, 1997, the perspective is a first-person viewpoint of Shakur.
 After being shot, he stumbles to a nunnery in fictional Rukahs, New Mexico. ('Rukahs' spelled backward is 'Shakur'.)
 The license plate of the car that Shakur gets in with the older man reads "61671", which references Shakur's birthday on June 16, 1971.
 The room he goes into with the girl is room number 7.
-The clock in the background at the end is set to 4:03, the same time Shakur officially died at 4:03, Tupac appears also.
-At the end, he goes into Amaru Diner, Amaru being his middle name.
+The clock in the background at the end is set to 4:03, the same time Shakur officially died at 4:03, Tupac also appears at the end, he goes into Amaru Diner, Amaru being his middle name.

 In the first 5 seconds "...rapper Tupac Shakur shot multiple times" is heard from the helicopter.

 The video also features several notable figures.
 Mother Teresa is seen getting on a bus, and already on the bus are Jimi Hendrix, Martin Luther King Jr., Huey P. Newton, and Elvis Presley.